-C1.4 Create and describe patterns to illustrate relationships among whole numbers and decimal tenths and hundredths.
+C1.4 Create and describe patterns to illustrate relationships among whole numbers and decimal tenths and hundredths

-Activity 1: Counting in choir
+Activity 1: Counting in Chorus

 Prerequisite